Talk to Us

 These visas allow entry into Portuguese territory in order to apply for a residence permit at the Foreigners and Borders Service (SEF).

-Without prejudice to the special legal provisions applicable, the temporary residence permit is valid for a period of one year as from the date of issue of the respective title and is renewable for successive periods of two years.
+Without prejudice to the special legal provisions applicable, the temporary residence permit is valid for a period of two years as from the date of issue of the respective title and is renewable for three years.
 After five years of temporary residence, holders may apply for a permanent residence permit.

 Portugal has been creating special programmes which allow non-EU citizens to obtain temporary residence permits in Madeira and continental Portugal through a simplified and speedy process.